McDoom51/AutoFaceIT/README.md

 ## Prerequisites

-- Python 3.x installed (The included bat file will check if Python is installed, else it will install Python by itself)
+- Python 3.x installed (The included bat file will check if Python is installed, and will install it if it's missing)

 ## Usage

 1. [Download the package]
 2. Unzip the downloaded folder onto a location of your choicing
 3. Run Install.bat
-4.
+4. That's it, the program is now running actively on your computer

 ## Logging